paulzerkel/pres-di-ninject/README.md

 ## Overview
 The presentation is built with [Reveal.js](https://github.com/hakimel/reveal.js) and hosted on GitHub Pages: http://paulzerkel.github.io/pres-di-ninject/

 Edit the root `index.html` file to change the presentation.
 All of the files for Reveal.js are in `/reveal`.
-The gh-pages branch contains the live site.
+The master branch contains the live site.

 ## Examples
 There are a few basic examples located in `src`.